aroundmyroom/acme.sh-cloudflare-dns/README.md

 # acme.sh-cloudflare-dns
-Acme.sh renewal script on my proxmox cluster with cloudflare API DNS
+Acme.sh renewal script on my proxmox cluster with cloudflare API DNS with this a acme_challenge is auto-added to your DNS so that you do not need open ports or add it yourself. if you are not sure if cloudflare and acme.sh working fine, its hard to debug.

+I first added the Acme to my Proxmox installation and after that was working I was confident enough to use it in my shell.

 I had acme installed on my proxmox host (I have a cluster of 2 machines) my domain is hosted at cloudflare.
 I created an token and got the ID for my account